-Cell and Molecular Biology Emphasis
+Cell and Molecular Biology Concentration

-This emphasis is designed for students who are interested in pursuing a career in the health professions or graduate school in cellular or molecular biosciences.
+This concentration is designed for students who are interested in pursuing a career in the health professions or graduate school in cellular or molecular biosciences.
 Cell and Molecular Biology encompasses a wide range of studies, including: gene expression and regulation, transmission of genes between generations, cell-to-cell communication, cell physiology, the biochemistry of DNA and RNA, the development of a fertilized egg into a multi-cellular organism, the biology of microbes, the cellular and molecular mechanisms that drive the specialized functions of the immune system, the nervous system and other organs and tissues.
 All requirements for the Biology major apply, with the addition that students must take two of the three courses at the 200 level as part of their program of study: Bio 221, 224, and 226 as part of their program of study.
 At least two of the required three courses at the 300 level must be chosen from the following list: Bio 320, 322, 323, 325, 326, 330, 333, 340, 349 and 350.
 Students are strongly encouraged to participate in research with faculty (Biology 395).
 Courses in organic chemistry and physics are strongly recommended for students planning to attend graduate and professional schools.

 Cell and Molecular Biology Faculty